Conformal Prediction Bands for Two-Dimensional Functional Time Series: Uncertainty Quantification: Conformal Prediction for 2D Functional Time Series

 The prediction band is therefore:

-In the case in which regression pairs are exchangeable, the proposed method retains exact, model-free validity (\citealt{chernozhukov2018exact}).
-However, when such assumption is not met, one can guarantee only approximately validity (in the sense of Theorem \ref{my_theorem}) of the proposed approach under weak assumptions on the conformity score and the ergodicity of the time series.
+If regression pairs are exchangeable, the proposed method retains exact, model-free validity (\citealt{chernozhukov2018exact}, Theorem 1).
+When such assumption is not met, one can instead guarantee approximate validity of the proposed approach under weak assumptions on the nonconformity score and the ergodicity of the time series.
+This result is illustrated in great detail by Theorem 2 of \citealt{chernozhukov2018exact} and Theorem 1 of \citealt{diquigiovanni2021_FTS}.
+We report here the latter, with a slightly modified notation.